Worst-Case Adaptive Submodular Cover: Worst-Case Maximization Problem

 This, together with Corollary \ref{cor:2}, implies that $f_{wc}(\pi^g) + \Delta_{wc}(e^{''}\mid \emptyset) \geq f_{wc}(\pi^{g+}) \geq (1-e^{-1}) f_{wc}(\pi^*)$.
-Hence, $\max\{f_{wc}(\pi^g), \Delta_{wc}(e^{''}\mid \emptyset)\}\geq (1-e^{-1}) f_{wc}(\pi^*)$. $\Box$
+Hence, $\Box$

-\textbf{Tightness of Our Results:} Because the classic problem of maximizing a monotone submodular function subject to a budget constraint \citep{khuller1999budgeted} is a special case of our problem and the best approximation ratio for that problem is $1-1/e$.
+Note that the classic problem of maximizing a monotone submodular function subject to a budget constraint \citep{khuller1999budgeted} is a special case of our problem.
+The best approximation ratio for that problem, and therefore for ours, is $1-1/e$.